 Studied with Carol Ou while at Project STEP and is currently continuing her studies as a Cello Performance major at New York University.

-Received his Bachelor’s in Music from the Juilliard School and his Master’s Degree at Longy School of Music of Bard College.
-As a violist Colin has performed in orchestras throughout New York, in Italy at the Spoleto Festival, Umbria and Multipromo Opera Festival Orchestra, Florence as we well as the Brazilian Symphony Orchestra, Rio de Janeiro and the São Paulo Symphony where he toured Brazil and South America.
-He was the resident violist of Music Haven and a member of the Haven String Quartet from 2009 to 2015, and now serves as Senior Resident Musician, designing and teaching the Music 101 after school program.
-Colin recently played with Misha Piatigorsky and the Sketchy Orkestra at Le Poisson Rouge in New York City.
+As a violist, Colin has performed in orchestras throughout New York State, in Italy at the Spoleto Festival and in the Multipromo Opera Festival Orchestra, and in the Brazilian Symphony Orchestra and the São Paulo Symphony where he toured Brazil and South America.
+He was the resident violist of Music Haven (New Haven, CT) and a member of the Haven String Quartet from 2009 to 2015, and served as Music Haven’s Senior Resident Musician from 2015-17.
+He founded and now directs CB Strings.

 Studied with Pascale Delache-Feldman while at Project STEP and is currently studying Media, Culture, and Communication at New York University.